Listing documentation and process

 • A statement that the company has sufficient working capital for its present requirements (at least twelve months from the date of admission).

-• Details of any lock-ins (please see section 2 above for more details).
+• Details of any lock-ins (please see the section entitled Principal listing and maintenance requirements and procedures for more details).

 • Details of any significant shareholders (defined as any person holding 3% or more in any class of AIM security, including by way of a position in a financial instrument).